Best Shoes For UK Nurses IN 2023 – Expert Recommendations & Reviews

 From a practical point of view, we would recommend against man-made materials and encourage nurses to opt for leather uppers.
 Leather is a porous material, which makes it breathable, flexible and stretchy.
 This is ideal as your feet will expand as they warm up throughout your shift.
 Leather also allows for sweat molecules to escape.
 Man-made materials do not have these benefits and you may find your feet to be uncomfortably warm and sweaty after long periods of wear.

 It might seem obvious, but we would also recommend avoiding heavy footwear.
 Shoes with heavy soles will increase foot fatigue, and in turn, the rest of your body can suffer.
 Whilst rubber soles are often preferred for offering more traction, the weight of the soles will become tiring after a while.
-If slip resistance is key to your uniform or workload, then take a look at our women’s safety shoes collection for slip-resistant footwear.

 Conclusion